rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ## React to state changes from child components

-In this example we use a expand-panel to display the list.
+In this example we use an expand-panel to display the list.
 Its open and close state needs to connected to the components state.
 We also have to forward the changes to the components `listExpandedChange` output binding.